-Autostereograms — Books — Calculators — Cybersecurity & viruses — Device and system design — Ethics & culture — Favourites — Formal Methods in HCI — General Interest — HIT: Health IT & devices — HCI — Law — Internet — Post Office Horizon scandal — Literate Programming — Programming — Research, teaching & lecturing — Reading & digital libraries — Reviews — Videos — Computer viruses — World Wide Web — Writing, editing & publishing — Software Engineering — Key reference — Everything
+Autostereograms — Books — Calculators — Cybersecurity & viruses — Device and system design — Ethics & culture — Favourites — Formal Methods in HCI — General Interest — HIT: Health IT & devices — HCI — Law and Regulation — Internet — Post Office Horizon scandal — Science communication skills — Literate Programming — Programming — Research, teaching & lecturing — Reading & digital libraries — Reviews — Videos — Computer viruses — World Wide Web — Writing, editing & publishing — Software Engineering — Everything

 H. Thimbleby & P. Thimbleby, Patient Safety — Stories for a digital world, Amazon (2024).
 URL https://amzn.eu/d/cftlqGJ — URL https://www.harold.thimbleby.net/booklet